 Welcome to the application process for the Molecular Medicine Ph.D.
 Program.
 Please follow these directions carefully.
 All application materials and references must be received by January 15 of the year in which you wish to enroll.
 Application review begins immediatly after the application deadline.

-All applicants are required to complete the following undergraduate college courses, receiving a grade of C- or better, prior to starting the Molecular Medicine PhD Program:
+All applicants are required to complete the following undergraduate college courses, receiving a grade of C- or better, prior to starting the Molecular Medicine PhD Program.
+On your application, you must indicate the name of the course and the level, the date taken or when it will be completed.
+If the course has a different name than listed here, indicate that on the application.

 It is also highly recommended, but not required, that students complete a course in Molecular and/or Cellular Biology.
 Please note that if you are taking a requirement after you submit your application and/or request your transcripts, you must indicate this on your application to be considered.